 Ian Cummins is a Senior Lecturer in Social Work at Salford University.
 He qualified as a probation officer and subsequently worked as a mental health social worker.
 His research interests including the history of community care and mental health issues in the CJS.
 His most recent work has focused on poverty, inequality and advanced marginality.

-Social Work and the era of Neo-liberalism and Austerity
+Social Work in the era of neoliberalism and austerity

 "This extremely timely, accessible and invaluable analysis develops ideas for social work that challenge the dominant policy direction and promote the social justice ideals of the profession."
 Anna Gupta, Royal Holloway University of London